Big Ten Tournament 2019: Preview, Predictions and Players to Watch

 The second tier is comprised of Wisconsin and Maryland, two solid teams who can't be counted out in the Big Ten and NCAA tournaments.

-Both the Badgers and Terrapins possess terrific big men in Ethan Happ and Bruno Fernando, who are expected to do battle in the quarterfinal round in the No. 4 vs. No. 5 matchup.
+Both the Badgers and Terrapins possess terrific big men in Ethan Happ and Bruno Fernando, respectively, who are expected to do battle in the quarterfinal round in the No. 4 vs. No. 5 matchup.

 Then there's the four teams hoping to solidify their NCAA tournament resumes, starting with Iowa, who has lost four of its last five games to put its March Madness hopes on thin ice.